Joint stereo 3D object detection and implicit surface reconstruction: Experiments

+To our knowledge, S-3D-RCNN is the first model that jointly performs accurate 3DOD and implicit rigid shape estimation for outdoor objects with stereo cameras.
+Tab.~\ref{table:comparison} presents a summary and comparison of perception capability with previous image-based outdoor 3D scene understanding approaches.
 Qualitatively, S-3D-RCNN is the only method that can utilize stereo geometry as well as predict implicit shape representations.
 Compared to the monocular method 3D-RCNN~\cite{kundu20183d} that uses template meshes with fixed topology, our framework can produce meshes in a resolution-agnostic way and can provide an accurate estimation of object locations by exploiting two-view geometry.
-We show qualitative results in Fig.~\ref{qualitative_results} where the predicted PCs are converted to meshes.
+We show qualitative results in Fig.~\ref{qualitative_results} where the predicted implicit shapes are decoded to meshes.
 Our approach shows accurate localization performance along with plausible shape predictions, which opens up new opportunities for outdoor augmented reality.